(Real Estate Investors and or Property Management Clients)

 Q. When will I receive the rent payout (AKA owner disbursement)?

-A. When applicable Holton-Wise sends every owner a rental disbursement via ACH deposit along with their monthly accounting statement.
-Accounting statements and rental disbursement go out to property owner on or around the last business day of the month.
+A. When applicable Holton-Wise sends every owner a rental disbursement via ACH deposit once per month.
+Accounting statements for the month are finalized on the last business day of that month.
+Rental disbursement go out to property owner on or around the last business day of the month as well.

 Ex.
 Holton-Wise manages 123 main street for an owner starting January 1st.
 Tenant pays rent on January 1st.
-On or around January 31st Holton-Wise sends the owner the January accounting statement along with any applicable ACH disbursement.
+On or around January 31st Holton-Wise completes the January accounting in our property management software, which is made viewable by the owner in real time.
+For more information on the owner portal please watch the video below.

 Q. Is there any additional fee for sending accounting statements or ACH disbursements?